ohhdemgirls/bithammer/README.md

 ## Thank you! and credit where credit is due:

-https://github.com/evilsocket/NetCommander - Python code for ARP cache poisoning and MITM attack. https://github.com/jonls/lpd-monitor - Library I used for LPD monitoring.
+https://github.com/evilsocket/NetCommander - Python code for ARP cache poisoning and MITM attack. https://github.com/jonls/lpd-monitor - Library for LPD monitoring.

 ## Are there better alternatives to BitHammer?